Glossary Term

 WAF

 A WAF (Web Application Firewall) is a security layer that inspects every HTTP request to a website and filters or blocks malicious patterns before they reach the application.
-It defends against the OWASP Top 10 attack classes (SQL injection, cross-site scripting, file inclusion, broken authentication abuse), credential-stuffing bots, scrapers, and known exploit signatures.
-Modern WAFs are usually delivered as a managed cloud service (Cloudflare, AWS WAF, Imperva, Sucuri) rather than as on-server software, so updates and rule sets are continuously improved without changes to your app.
-Many CDNs bundle a WAF into their security offering.
+It sits in front of the app, as a reverse proxy or CDN edge node, and checks each request's headers, URL parameters and body against rule sets, typically catching the OWASP Top 10 classes: SQL injection, cross-site scripting, file inclusion, and broken authentication abuse, plus credential-stuffing bots, scrapers and known exploit signatures.
+Most WAFs today are delivered as a managed cloud service (Cloudflare, AWS WAF, Imperva, Sucuri) rather than installed on the server, so rule updates roll out within hours of a new vulnerability being disclosed, without any change to the app itself.
+Many CDNs bundle a WAF into their security tier.
+The tradeoff: rules can misfire on legitimate traffic (false positives), and a WAF cannot fix an insecure application, it only reduces the attack surface reaching it.

 How it works